The Third Quarter

 In front of the Lenox.
-Lucy Covington, center front, with blanket.
-Uncle Charlie on her right
+Lucy Covington, center front, with blanket with Uncle Charlie on her right.

 Not to be outdone, the Boston "Herald" had a composite photo, 4 columns wide, with the Centre eleven and Uncle Charlie at the top and Lucy, below, smiling and holding a spread-out Centre blanket.
 The heading above the picture was, "Centre's Lineup, and One of the Incentives."

 Lucy had almost cheered herself hoarse since the game began.
 She stood nearly constantly, if jumping about can be called standing.
 Her voice was raspy, but sometimes she could get out a loud squeal.

 With Army out, it would be up to her brother, "Herbie" to his sister, to pick up the slack.

 Army hadn't run up a lot of impressive statistics.
 He'd only carried the ball a couple of times, neither time for significant yardage.
 His defense and intercepted pass had been important, but it was in his overall quiet, confident leadership where he excelled.